 All of these Directives are enacted via legislation which, from the UK side, is likely to remain in place post-Brexit.
 Additionally, tax treaties have a significant crossover with some of these rules, and will remain in place post-Brexit.
 However, as these tax rules will over time diverge from EU rules, taxation will inevitably become more complex and burdensome for MNEs that have group companies in both the UK and EU.
 The UK will also lose its protection against discriminatory tax measures being imposed by EU member states, putting it at risk of a tougher commercial environment and eroding the strategic benefit for investors of locating intermediate holding companies in the UK.
 The UK will be free, in turn, to amend its direct tax legislation to create a more competitive environment.
 But substantial divergence from the EU system might make the UK less attractive to inward investors and reduce its leverage in negotiations with the EU, so is unlikely to happen.

 There are proposals within the EU to consolidate corporate taxes further, in particular a proposed Anti-Tax Avoidance Directive was agreed on 21 June 2016 and there is still potential for a consolidated corporate tax base.
 The UK is generally against such further integration, so leaving the EU will have a potential benefit in this respect.
 The reality is, however, that most UK groups either have substantial interests in other EU member states or trade with such states.
 EU measures will therefore continue to have relevance after a Brexit.

 Practical steps and contingency planning

 Multinational companies should review their international strategies to determine whether, and to what extent, they use UK group companies as a gateway to the EU.
-They can then use the two-year Brexit notice period to devise firm contingency plans based on the emerging shape of the UK's subsequent relationship with the EU.
+They can then use the remainder of the two-year Brexit notice period to devise firm contingency plans based on the emerging shape of the UK's subsequent relationship with the EU.

 Panel 2: Potential positives